interstitialRedirectModalTitle

 1. Preserving & Restoring Habitat

-Since 1984, TNC has preserved more than 12,000 acres of wetlands and uplands at Great Salt Lake.
-We now manage 10,000 acres at several preserves, including 4,531 acres at our marquee Great Salt Lake Shorelands Preserve—an oasis for migratory birds that acts as a buffer against rapid development in Davis County.
+TNC has preserved more than 12,000 acres of wetlands and uplands at Great Salt Lake.
+Today, we manage 10,000 acres across several preserves, including 4,531 acres at our marquee Great Salt Lake Shorelands Preserve—an oasis for migratory birds that also serves as a buffer against rapid development in Davis County.

-At all of our protected properties, TNC manages habitat with the goal of benefiting the larger Lake ecosystem.
+Across all of our protected properties, TNC actively manages habitat with the goal of supporting the larger Lake ecosystem.
+This work continues to evolve as conditions change.
 Here are a few examples:

 Enhancing and Creating New Wetlands

-We have enhanced or created more than 400 new acres of wetlands on our properties, benefitting birds such as white-faced ibis, long-billed curlews and great blue herons.
-In 2023, TNC collaborated with Equinox Engineering to create 40 new acres of wetlands by building a control structure to divert stormwater runoff into the preserve.
-The project cleans the incoming runoff and forms a new open freshwater marsh supporting a range of wildlife.
+TNC has enhanced or created more than 400 acres of wetlands on our properties, benefitting birds such as white-faced ibis, long-billed curlews and great blue herons.
+In 2023, TNC collaborated with Equinox Engineering to create 40 new acres of wetlands by building a control structure that diverts stormwater runoff into the preserve.
+The project cleans incoming runoff and creates a new open freshwater marsh that supports a wide range of wildlife.

 A coyote walking through a shallow lake.